frapplecat/moonup/README.md

 ## PLACEHOLDER
 Changed the colour of the placeholder using some code from w3schools, adapted to suit my colour palette. https://www.w3schools.com/howto/howto_css_placeholder.asp

-## LANDSCAPE MOBILE FORMAT
-* Home and moonwatch opening pages didn't work well when small mobile screen sizes were in landscape format.
-Created media query to compensate.

-## CSS ISSUE
-* After deployment, I could see the CSS wasn't applying on certain pages.
-I'd used absolute instead of relative paths, change the paths to fix the problem.

 <br>